krlawrence/graph/ChangeHistory.md

 Here is a link to the [Git diffs](https://github.com/krlawrence/graph/compare/V278-3.3.1...master) between this release and the prior one.

 The examples in this release have been tested against Apache TinkerPop at the 3.3.1 and at the newly released 3.3.2 level.
-They has also been tested against JanusGraph 0.2 (where appropriate) which supports TinkerPop at the 3.2.6 level.
+They have also been tested against JanusGraph 0.2 (where appropriate) which supports TinkerPop at the 3.2.6 level.

 Major new features in this release
 - Added examples to the `where` `by` section.